To help us get nursery up and running quickly and efficiently please ensure you bring the following on your child’s first day of nursery.

 Unless it is very wet on the first day of nursery, we intend to spend the session outdoors.
 Please ensure that your child is dressed for the weather, including sunscreen should we be luckily enough to have sunshine ☀️

 Remember your child should be brought to nursery by only one adult.
 Social distancing should be maintained by staff and adults at all times.
-Staff will be wearing protective face shields.

 To allow us to get hand hygiene and other routines well established, snack will not begin until October.
 Please ensure that your child has had a snack and drink before coming to nursery and that they have gone to the toilet.